bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I wrote that and people sometimes ask me, okay, well, it's 2023 now.
 Can we get an update?
 I'm like, yeah, nothing changed, Except for SCID aliases.
-So the aspect of trying to de-link the on-chain UTXO that was used in the invoice, you know, and T-BAST described that earlier.
+So the aspect of trying to de-link the on-chain UTXO that was used in the invoice, you know, and Tbast described that earlier.
 Other than that, yes, we will get route blinding soon, like really soon, I'm super pumped for that.
 Yeah, there's still challenges to be made.
 But besides that, nothing's really changed in the last few years.